-International selling is a huge opportunity for any small business to grow.
+International selling is a massive opportunity for any small business to grow.
 The Boston Consulting Group estimates that the “Internet Economy” will double in 2016, with millions of consumers from nations all across the globe opting to shop online vs. in retail stores.
-But as a small business owner, if you landed a huge order all the way from Vietnam and another one from France, and yet another one from New Zealand, how would you ensure a hassle-free international shipping experience for your product, your business, and your customers, given that UPS alone ships over 15 million deliveries on a given day?
+But as a small business owner, if you landed a huge order from Vietnam and another one from France, and yet another one from New Zealand, how would you ensure a hassle-free international shipping experience for your product, your business, and your customers, given that UPS alone ships over 15 million deliveries on a given day?

 are a few tips to consider for a hassle-free international shipping experience: